ember-learn/ember-blog/source/2020-07-11-the-ember-times-issue-155.md

 It also allows participants the opportunity to comment on tooling they would like to learn and provide thoughts about the future of frontend development trends.

-The survey should only take 7 minutes or so of your time and could help promote the visibility of Ember.js and work to ensure the survey provides accurate information about what tools developers are using.
+The survey should only take 7 minutes or so of your time.
+Please help promote the visibility of Ember.js.
+Your participation can better ensure that the survey provides accurate information about what tools developers use.

 Take a moment and fill out the survey [here](https://tsh.io/state-of-frontend/).